Boeing launches business jet capable of world's longest flight

 Two versions of the jets have been made, the BBJ 777-8 and 777-9, with the latter offering a slightly shorter range of 11,000 nautical miles (20,370 kilometers) but boasting a larger cabin.

-The company has released renderings of the plane's interior, and says it has received 21 orders for the jets so far.
+The company has released renderings of the plane's interior, although it has not sold any of the planes yet.

 Other business jets produced by Boeing include the BBJ MAX and high-performance versions of its 787 Dreamliner.